amarsingh3d/jenkins-pipeline-ecr/README.md

-# Jinkins pipeline, Build and push docker image to AWS ECR
+# Jinkins pipeline, Build and push docker image to AWS ECR From Linux System